Last Updated November, 2020

 3. Lviv – Best City in Ukraine For Chocolate And Coffee Lovers

 Among all the cities in Ukraine, for many people (and for Mark and I including) Lviv is a favorite city.
-Everyone who has been to Lviv, remembers its aromas of coffee and chocolate, picturesque cobbled streets and unique architectural work.
+Everyone who has been to Lviv, remembers its aromas of coffee and chocolate, picturesque cobbled streets, unique architectural work, and quirky breakfast places.

 People come here for the romance, atmosphere of the old city, and historical sights.
 An incredible number of churches, temples, and castles make it truly medieval and fabulous, especially during the Christmas holidays.